rexsllemel/pingvin-share/docs/docs/setup/upgrading.md

 ### Upgrade to a new version

-As Pingvin Share is in early stage, see the release notes for breaking changes before upgrading.
+As Storify is in early stage, see the release notes for breaking changes before upgrading.

 #### Docker